 While Xavier is a Catholic university, the journal is not a religious publication.
 (Works based on religious themes, of course, are welcome.)
 And though Xavier is an HBU, we do not limit work to pieces by African American writers or about them.

 Xavier Review prides itself on publishing works by both established writers and new voices.
 Flip through the pages and you will find fiction, nonfiction, and poetry.

 You will also find the occasional interview with a featured writer as well as transcripts from speeches we find worthy of preserving.
 (For a list, check out our Authors Index on the website.)

 For those interested in submitting their work for consideration, please send it, preferably by way of email, to Mr. Adamo (email@example.com).
-Be sure to check out the guidelines on our website.
+Be sure to check out the guidelines (under 'Submit or Query').
 But before that...take a look at our most recent issues, the links to which you will find on this site.

 The works that appear in Xavier Review do not necessarily reflect the views of the University or its administration, faculty, staff, or students.